Not Guilty

 At the Wieczorek Law Firm, we defend clients accused of some of the most serious criminal charges.

-• Domestic violence crimes encompass physical, emotional, sexual, or economic abuse committed against a current or former spouse, dating partner, family, or household member.
+• Domestic violence crimes encompass physical, emotional, sexual, or economic abuse committed against a current or former spouse, dating partner, family member, or household member.
 Some of these charges may include stalking, strangulation, child endangerment, or violations of protective orders.

 • Drug crimes are those crimes that involve the illegal creation, distribution, or possession of controlled substances.
 These typically include marijuana, cocaine, methamphetamine, heroin, LSD, ecstasy and other illicit substances.